NeuralTrust/docs.neuraltrust.ai/docs/trusttest/getting-started/step-by-step/configure-llm-endpoint.md

 ```

 :::warning
-By default all errors are ignored.
-So if an Evaluation request fails, it won't appear in the UI.
+By default all errors are ignored, if no key `error_handling` is defined.
+So if an Evaluation test fails, it won't appear in the UI.
 :::

 ## Examples